I may not have gone where I intended to go, but I think I have ended up where I needed to be.~Douglas Adams

 Nah, I prefer someone with a bit more kick, vooma and soul — even if the facial features are slightly askew, hell, isn’t that what makes people intriguing?
-Give me David Bowie over Ashton Kutcher any day (nothing personal, Ashton, I’m just a girl with out-of-the-ordinary taste).
+Give me a David Bowie or a Thom Yorke any day — talent is my sexiness barometer.

 So, little Cherie from the past, this is what I would have loved to have been able to time travel to tell you about.

 Life is beauty, admire it.

 Life is a dream, realize it.

 Life is a game, play it.

 Life is luck, make it.